equinor/SCREEN/src/GaP/README.md

 *Figure 1: Comparison of the template grid with updated overburden thickness (left) and the resulting grid after LGR generation (right).*

-Users are encouraged to use the `wildcat-pflotran` dataset located in the `test_data/examples` folder, along with the `pflotran_gap` notebook or the `screen_well_to_gap.py` script.
+Users are encouraged to use the `wildcat-CIRRUS` dataset located in the `test_data/examples` folder, along with the `CIRRUS_gap` notebook or the `screen_well_to_gap.py` script.
 These resources guide users through library dependencies and path setups.
 The first step is to create copies of the template files and update them with well-specific information and problem setup details.
 This includes adjusting the thickness of overburden cells and updating equilibration information to initialize the simulation with expected reservoir pressure and temperature gradients.

 The equilibration is divided into two zones: 'overburden_water' for the brine in the overburden and ocean water column, and 'CO2_column' for the reservoir, defined by a gas-water contact depth and pressure.
 The simulation is initially set to run for zero days (START_DATE = FINAL_DATE) to perform only an initialization run, which generates the EGRID file necessary for building the LGR.